 Younger consumers often feel pressure to keep up with trends and experiences they see online.

 Social media sites like Instagram and TikTok make this worse.
 They create a sense of urgency with flash sales, limited-time offers, and perfect customer experiences.
-For example, many people felt FOMO when trying to get tickets to Taylor Swift’s and BeyoncĂ©’s 2023 tours.
+For example, many people felt FOMO when getting tickets to Taylor Swift’s and BeyoncĂ©’s 2023 tours.

 Viral posts showed off outfits and setlists, making people want to go even more.
 The study shows that FOMO can have a big effect on mental health, social connections, and money.